revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 - Angular uses Databinding and Routing
 - Angular uses Jasmine testing framework

-**NOTE** - The candidate must come up with the angular points that they see in the application.
-Depends on the candidate.
-This makes the interviewer understand how far the candidate can relate a real-time application to the topic
+**NOTE** - The candidate must come up with the angular points that they see in the application.Depends on the candidate.This makes the interviewer understand how far the candidate can relate a real-time application to the topic

 </blockquote>
 </details>

 ---

-40. Is Angular Javascript-based or Typescript based?
+40.Is Angular Javascript-based or Typescript based?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)